YasinNeyestanii/Bank-Personal-Loan-Modelling/README.md

 - KNN model
 - LOGRSTIC REGRESSION model
 - confusion matrix
-- improve my model and Bringing the model to 95% accuracy In each model
+- improve my model and Bringing the model to 95% accuracy in each model

 # About Dataset :